MichaIng/DietPi-Docs/docs/dietpi_tools.md

     DietPi-Software allows you to easily choose a method of **accessing the files** on your DietPi system.
     Installing one of DietPi's file server choices will allow you to access and share files on your DietPi system.

-    DietPi will then automatically install and setup the fileserver for you.
-DietPi will also clean and remove any previous fileserver from your system.
+    DietPi will then automatically install and setup the file server for you.
+DietPi will also clean and remove any previous file server from your system.

     The **default destination** directory for file servers is ***/mnt/dietpi_userdata***.